-As the design-builder for the Oklahoma State Capitol Restoration – Interior Rehabilitation project, Manhattan Construction is partnered with Frankfurt Short Bruza Architects-Engineers-Planners, Rosin Preservation and Stephen Kelley Preservation to ensure the most efficient and functional renovation of the historic structure.
+The award-winning Oklahoma State Capitol Restoration – Interior Rehabilitation project was led by Manhattan Construction in partnership with Frankfurt Short Bruza Architects-Engineers-Planners, Rosin Preservation, and Stephen Kelley Preservation.
+Their combined efforts resulted in an efficient and functional renovation of the historic structure.
 Manhattan Construction developed a single-move strategy to relocate occupants only once, avoiding multiple moves and costly relocation expenses.

-Manhattan Construction and the design and historic preservation team will add climate control in the rotunda and public spaces for the first time.
-This addition was crucial in protecting the building’s priceless collection of artworks and ensuring the comfort of visitors and employees, but to ensure the protection of the priceless collection of artwork in the Capitol.
+Manhattan Construction and the design and historic preservation team also made history by adding climate control in the rotunda and public spaces for the first time.
+This addition was crucial in protecting the building’s priceless collection of artworks and ensuring the comfort of visitors and employees.

 Moreover, in line with the oversight committee’s emphasis on enhancing public access and security, the Oklahoma State Capitol Restoration team constructed a new visitor entrance at the southeast corner of the building.
 The new entry addressed public accessibility, ADA access, security, and climate controls, making it easier for visitors to access the building and reducing the distance to public parking.